Shruti733/MechaCar_Statistical_Analysis/README.md

 ![suspension_coil](image_analysis/suspension_coil.png)

--   The current manufacturing data meet the design specification for all manufacturing lots in total but not for each lot individually as the variance of the suspension coils exceed 100 pounds per square inch for `Lot3`.
+-   The current manufacturing data meet the design specification for all manufacturing lots in total but not for each lot individually as the variance of the suspension coils exceeds 100 pounds per square inch for `Lot3`.

 ## T-Tests on Suspension Coils